ECU-ATMAE-ROBOTICS/CyberSage/README.md

 This will build the image for the bot, and start the container.
 This container will use the config from the src directory mentioned previously.

-> NOTE: Refer to [Docker docs](https://docs.docker.com/reference/cli/docker/) for further information on building image and running the container.
+> NOTE: Refer to [Docker docs](https://docs.docker.com/reference/cli/docker/) for further information on building the image and running the container.

 ## Planned Features / Improvements
-- Muliple messages, each with a mapping
 - Slash commands to modify the config (message ids and role mappings)
 - Improve docker experience
 - Improve config path logic